dyc3/senior-design/protocol.typ

 === Messages sent during Join and Leave

-When a client opens a websocket connection, the client must immediately send an "auth" message.
-This is because the browser's websocket API does not allow for the client to send headers with the initial connection request.
+When a client opens a WebSocket connection, the client must immediately send an "auth" message.
+This is because the browser's WebSocket API does not allow for the client to send headers with the initial connection request.

 ```json
 {